garrandall/popular-music-data/tracks/shame-evelyn--champagne--king.md

 Wrapped in your arms
 That's my high, my high

-Shame, ooh
+Shame, oh
 My mother says you're playing a game
 And what you do to me is a shame
-Ooh, gonna love you just the same
+Oh, gonna love you just the same
 Mama just don't understand

 Wrapped in your arms